goranche/raspbian-ua-netinst-ro/README.md

  * create writable partitions, so state is preserved, add a boot time check to erase if a problem is found with the writable partitions
  * ```mount_unionfs``` could be made way more robust
  * ```/{etc,var}_orig``` should be cleaned out as much as possible
+ * write scripts to remount the system read-write and back to read-only
  * Documentation
  * ...